secureblue/secureblue/FAQ.md

 During rpm-ostree operations, it's normal.
 Outside of that:

 - Make sure you followed the nvidia steps in the readme if you're using nvidia.
-- Make sure you're using a `laptop` image if you're using a laptop.
 - Make sure you're using an `asus` image if you're using asus.

 #### Should I use firejail?